GitauHarrison/data-visualization-using-chartjs/README.md

 ## Live Deployment Usage

 You can [log in](https://simple-chartjs-demo.herokuapp.com/login) as a pre-created teacher using the following credentials:
-- Email: rahima@test.com
+- Email: chico@test.com
-- Password: rahima
+- Password: chico

 Alternatively, you can [register](https://simple-chartjs-demo.herokuapp.com/register) your own user.